Materials

 the restrooms and donates them to local charities in the

-up two 64-gallon trash containers of partial toilet rolls
+San Francisco Bay Area.
+Delancey Street Foundation and Walden House/HealthRight 360 each pick up two (2) 64-gallon containers of partial toilet rolls

-for its constituents each week.
+for its constituents bi-monthly.
 Delancey Street Foundation

 is a self-help organization that assists individuals in